grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -tenant-federation.max-concurrent
   [max_concurrent: <int> | default = 16]

+  # (experimental) The max number of tenant IDs that may be supplied for a
+  # federated query if enabled.
+0 to disable the limit.
+  # CLI flag: -tenant-federation.max-tenants
+  [max_tenants: <int> | default = 0]

 activity_tracker:
   # File where ongoing activities are stored.
 If empty, activity tracking is
   # disabled.